cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

 Note that:

-* It delegates the closing of channels to the routines.
+* The main function delegates the closing of channels to the routines.
-* It starts the routines in the "reverse" order in which they are chained to reduce the likelihood of channel clogging.
+* It starts the routines in the "reverse" order that they are chained, to reduce the likelihood of channel clogging.

 </HighlightBox>

-Not to forget a suggested chunk size to pass as `chunk uint64` to the main function when fetching stored games:
+Do not forget a suggested chunk size to pass as `chunk uint64` to the main function when fetching stored games:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/player-info-migration/x/checkers/migrations/cv3/types/keys.go#L5]
     const (